● Recent Updates on University Operations

 ICSR is focused on investigating, creating, and disseminating knowledge as an integral part of Albizu University.

 ICSR also serves as a center for disseminating information on research funding available from local and federal agencies, foundations, and educational institutions.

 ICSR is supported by students and faculty members engaged in the development of scientific research.
-Students collaborating in the research center are Ariadna Aldarondo, Alessandra Landrau, Kiara Acevedo, Christian J. González, Ibelis Buzzetta and Reina Serrano.
+Students collaborating in the research center at the San Juan campus are Ariadna Aldarondo, Alessandra Landrau, Kiara Acevedo, Christian J. González, Ibelis Buzzetta, and Reina Serrano.

 Centro Institucional de Investigación Científica